 ****Brother’s Keepers (1975) Not a crime novel.
-This magnificent book should have been a mainstream bestseller.
+This magnificent book — by far his best under his own byline since Somebody Owes Me Money — should have been a mainstream bestseller.
 From DW’s email: “I have to tell you a teeny thing about the genesis of BROTHERS KEEPERS.
 It all began with a title; THE FELONIOUS MONKS.
 They would commit some sort of robbery to save the monastery.
 So I started it and introduced them and realized I liked them too much to lead them into a life of crime.
 So, to begin with, there went the title.
 ‘Okay,’ I said, ‘let’s see what a caper novel looks like without the caper.’
 Turned out to be a love story; who knew.”

 Recently Lawrence Block complained about the name change, saying The Felonious Monks was a much better title.
 Regrettably, I think Larry’s right.